osrsbox/osrsbox-db/README.md

 deactivate
 ```

-### Summary of Respository Structure
+### Summary of Repository Structure

+- `builders`: The builders are the code that performs automatic regeneration of the databases.
+These builders read in a variety of data and produce a JSON file for each item or monster.
+    - `items`: The item database builder that uses a collection of Python scripts to build the item database.
+The `builder.py` script is the primary entry point, and the `build_item.py` module does the processing of each item.
+    - `monsters`: The monster database builder that uses a collection of Python scripts to build the monster database.
+The `builder.py` script is the primary entry point, and the `build_monster.py` module does the processing of each monster.
+Additionally, the `drop_table.py` module contains a selection of hard-coded drop tables for the various OSRS Wiki drop table templates such as the rare, herb, seed, gem and catacombs drop tables.
+- `changelog`: A collection of markdown files that document the changes to items, monsters and PyPi package releases.
 - `data`: Collection of useful data files used in the osrsbox-db project.
-The [`README.md`](github.com/osrsbox/osrsbox-db/tree/master/data/README.md) file has additional information on the purpose of each file in this folder.
+    - `cache`: OSRS client cache dump (not present in repository due to size, but populated using the `scripts/cache` scripts).
+    - `items`: Data used for item database generation.
+    - `monsters`: Data used for monster database generation.
+    - `schemas`: JSON schemas for the item and monster database, as well as schemas for item, npc and object definitions from cache data.
+    - `wiki`: OSRS Wiki data dump including all item and monster page titles and page data.
 - `docs`: The publicly accessible item database available through this repo or by using the static JSON API.
-This folder contains the actual item database that is publicly available, or browsable within this repository.
+This folder contains the actual item database that is publicly available, or browsable within this repository (see section above for more information).
-- `extraction_tools_cache`: An up-to-date OSRS cache dump (compressed) with associated tools that are used in other parts in this project.
-- `extraction_tools_wiki`: Collection of Python modules to extract data from the new (non-Wikia) OSRS Wiki site.
-There is also dumped data (category page titles and raw wiki text) for items, quests, and monsters that are somewhat-regularly updated.
-- `items_builder`: Collection of Python scripts to build the item database.
-The `builder.py` script is the primary entry point, and the `item_builder.py` module does the processing of each item.
-- `monster-builder`: Collection of Python scripts to build the monster database.
-The `builder.py` script is the primary entry point, and the `monster_builder.py` module does the processing of each monster.
-- `osrsbox`: The Python package:
+- `osrsbox`: The Python PyPi package:
     - `items_api`: The Python API for interacting with the items database.
 The API has modules to load all items in the database, iterate through items, and access the different item properties.
     - `items_api_examples`: A collection of simple Python scripts that use the `items_api` to provide an example of what can be achieved and how to use the items database.
     - `monsters_api`: The Python API for interacting with the monster database.
 The API has modules to load all monsters in the database, iterate through items, and access different monster properties.
     - `monsters_api_examples`: A collection of simple Python scripts that use the `monsters_api` to provide an example of what can be achieved and how to use the monster's database.
-- `scripts`: A selection of scripts (using Python and BASH) to help automate common tasks.
+- `scripts`: A collection of scripts (using Python and BASH) to help automate common tasks including dumping the OSRS cache, scraping the OSRS wiki, generating schemas, updating the databases, and inserting data into a MongoDB database.
+    - `cache`: A collection of scripts to extract useful data from the OSRS cache item, npc and object definition files.
+    - `items`: A collection of scripts to help process data for the item builder.
+    - `mongodb`: A collection of scripts for creating and inserting data into the MongoDB database.
-- `test`: A collection of unit tests, as well as the JSON schemas.
+    - `schemas`: A collection of scripts for generating and parsing the JSON schemas used in this project.
-- `CHANGELOG_items.md`: Document of items added, removed or changed in each weekly game update.
-This is raw cache data and does not contain every modified property in the database.
-- `CHANGELOG_monsters.md`: Document of monsters added, removed, or changed in each weekly game update.
-This is based on raw cache data and does not contain every modified property in the database.
+    - `update`: A collection of scripts for automating the data collection and database regeneration.
+    - `wiki`: A collection of scripts for automating data extraction from the OSRS Wiki using the MediaWiki API.
+- `test`: A collection of PyTest tests.

-### Item and Monster Database Schema
+### Item and Monster Database Schemas

 Technically, the `osrsbox-db` is not really a database - more specifically it should be called a data set.
 Anyway... the contents in the item/monster database need to adhere to a specified structure, as well as specified data types for each property.
 This is achieved (documented and tested) using the [JSON Schema project](https://json-schema.org/).
 The JSON schema is useful to determine: